SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Vascular Diseases I+II_Carroll.md

 watershed infarcts - major
 - happen when global drop in bp for long period like someone in cardiac arrest then revived
 - involving the distal parts of areas served by major circumferential arteries...
-- in the global drop of bp, the blood's not getting ot those giga distal regions ... and watersheds are underperfused, which are areas that are meant to have circumfeerential arteries overlap
+<mark style="background: #FFF3A3A6;">- in the global drop of bp, the blood's not getting ot those giga distal regions ... and watersheds are underperfused, which are areas that are meant to have circumfeerential arteries overlap </mark>
 - those places are supposed to have overlapping vessels. man in a barrel syndrome - these